tramseyer/cell-geolocation/README.md

 ## Maintenance

-Remove default locations in the Google Geolocation API cache database (useful when assuming that the corresponding cells are now known to the Google Geolocation API):
+Remove default locations in the Google GLM MMAP cache database (useful when assuming that the corresponding cells are now known to the Google GLM MMAP):

     sqlite3 gga_cells.sqlite
     DELETE FROM cells WHERE range=4294967295;